Charleston

 Pete Dye's 1991 design on the Atlantic tip of Kiawah Island -- 10 holes directly along the shoreline, wind that changes the effective length of every hole, and the 18th approach elevated above the beach.
 One of the handful of public courses in America that earns the term "pilgrimage." $400-600/round.

-For a southern extension, Hilton Head is about two hours down the coast and adds Heritage Classic-caliber courses like Harbour Town Golf Links to the mix.
-It functions as its own trip but could anchor a longer coastal Carolinas route if you have a full week and want variety in terrain and price.
+For a southern extension, Hilton Head is two hours down the coast and adds Heritage Classic-caliber courses like Harbour Town Golf Links to the mix.
+It functions as its own trip but could anchor a longer coastal Carolinas route if you have a full week and want variety.

-If anyone in the group is curious about Kiawah Island Club (private), the River Course and Cassique are considered among the best courses in the Southeast.
-You need a member connection to get on, but if someone can arrange it, both justify an extra night on the island.
+If anyone in the group has a member connection at Kiawah Island Club (private), the River Course and Cassique are considered among the best courses in the Southeast and both justify an extra night on the island.
+Cold call relationships rarely produce access; this is a who-do-you-know category.

 Is this trip right for your group?